 I have been studying Western Herbalism and cultivating medicinal herbs since 2010.
 I have attended conferences on herbalism every year since 2014.
 That same year is also when I began my career in the healthfood industry, working with the public in achieving their wellness goals while navigating the often overwhelming variety of dietary supplements on the market.
 In 2011, I founded the Holistic Learning Community of Columbus, GA which is still an active part of the community in my hometown of Columbus.
 I am also a certified Permaculture Designer through Oregon State University as of 2014 and believe that getting dirt under your fingernails is an integral part of being truly healthy.

 I have also worked as a freelance writer, long-distance health and wellness consultant, and freelance graphic and web designer.

 The more I work in the field of natural healing, the more I am reminded of one thing…

 Good medicine is good medicine. – Thomas Easley

 …But what makes good medicine?

-In working with clients, my objective is to find that sweet spot that allows for optimal growth and for the body, mind, and spirit to rest, to heal, and to return to their true nature, which is wholeness.
+My objective is to help my clients find the sweet spot that allows for optimal growth and for the body, mind, and spirit to rest, to heal, and to return to their true nature, which is wholeness.
 Finding this balance also means finding a balance between the complexities with which natural medicine is capable of looking at the body and with the innate trust in a practitioner’s healing intuition.

 This also means finding balance between the seriousness required to work with clients at a deep level, while holding a space that is light, open, and fertile for the transformation we seek.
 This is the yin and yang of good medicine – the old and the new, the inner and the outer, the past and the future, and on and on.